genema/Noisy-Spiking-Neuron-Nets/README.md

 ## Usage

-1. modify dataset path in `dataset_utils.py`.
+1. modify the dataset path in `dataset_utils.py`.
 2. run example commands in `run_training.sh` script to train models.

 ### Tips
 * **It is rather easy to use NSNN by modifying your own code.** Since the inference (by forward) and learning (by backward) implementations are wrapped in the neuron modules, you may refer to (or directly use) our noisy neuron implementations in `models` folder to build your noisy networks.
 * In addition to the Gaussian noise implementation in the text (`NILIF.py`), we provide implementations of discrete models (`NILIF_*.py`) with other random processes (with static increments) corresponding to rectangular, arctangent, and sigmoidal surrogate gradients.

 ## Acknowledgement
 Special thanks to *Prof. Penghang Yin* (SUNY Albany) and *Dr. Seiya Tokui* (Preferred Networks, Inc.) for helpful discussions and suggestions.

 ## Citation info
-preprint version:
+A preprint version:
 ```bibtex
 @article{ma2023exploiting,
   title={Exploiting Noise as a Resource for Computation and Learning in Spiking Neural Networks},